Sinan Zhu, PhD

 Year Matriculated: 2009

-PhD, Molecular Medicine and Translational Science, December 2013, Wake Forest School of Medicine, Winston Salem, NC
+PhD, Molecular Medicine and Translational Science, December 2013, Wake Forest University Graduate School of Arts and Sciences, Winston Salem, NC

 BEng (Bioengineering), 2007, Chongqing University, China